 For Faculty

-Faculty are critical to the success of the President’s Award for Global Learning.
 Faculty teams are comprised of 2-3 faculty.
+The faculty team must include two faculty leaders and an optional third faculty serving as mentor.
 Faculty form interdisciplinary teams and identify both a global challenge and an international partner, considering how their project and/or regional expertise contribute to the team.
 The proposed challenge has to be one that can be addressed in a global context, strengthened from an interdisciplinary perspective and is not specifically related to an individual’s research agenda.
 The faculty team should consider how to expand existing research interests or international relationships to incorporate interdisciplinary student learning.
 Students will then identify a new problem space and appropriate project or research-based questions within this area and will work under the faculty leadership throughout all phases of the program.
-Each faculty team/student cohort will engage in experiential learning with both on-campus coursework and international travel.
-Faculty teams, in virtual collaboration with the international partner(s), will teach two courses to the program participants:- Spring 2023: A 3-credit course that focuses on the technical, cultural, and language/linguistic learning aspects associated with both the global challenge and the student projects.
-Language/cultural instruction may be taught by a member of the faculty team or by an outside specialist

-- Fall 2023: A 1-credit course that focuses on project outcomes, including sharing lessons learned, disseminating information pertinent to the project to local and regional audiences, as appropriate, and increasing visibility for the identified global challenge
+- Fall 2027: A 1-credit course that focuses on project outcomes, including sharing lessons learned, disseminating information pertinent to the project to local and regional audiences, as appropriate, and increasing visibility for the identified global challenge

 Award Details

-- $9,000 honorarium for faculty leaders
+- $14,000 honorarium for faculty leaders

 - All international travel expenses covered